 This articles assumes you are compiling the modules and installing them yourself.
 If possible, it is often easier to use a package manager such as rpm on linux, or ppm for ActivePerl.
-After determine which modules you need, you'll have to download and install them.
-The can be found from the CPAN Site
+After determining which modules you need, you’ll have to download and install them.
+They can be found from CPAN.

 $ perl -MCPAN -eshell